Apprentice in User Experience

 We are unable to extend healthcare or 401k benefits to apprentices.

 At the moment, our ability to deal with international applicants isn't as good as we'd like.
 We are unable to sponsor visas, and we require applicants to be present for the first Bootcamp session (though they can present by Skype for the second session if they wish).

 Our goal is to improve this process so we can accept international applicants.
 If you have any info that you think would be helpful to us please don't hesitate to send us an email.

-Feel free to email our AUX Director, Steve Hickey, and he can answer any questions you’ve got about the program.
+Feel free to email us, and we can answer any questions you’ve got about the program.